gerryd/cookbook/content/recipe/desserts/tiramisu.md

 title: Tiramisu
 ---

 I prefer to make tiramisu in a cake-like shape.
-Howver, making individual portions based on this recipe should be trivial.
+However, making individual portions based on this recipe should be trivial.